Are breast implants or breast augmentation surgery right for you?

 There are three options for the placement of the implant:

-- Sub-muscular – completely under the pectoralis muscle:
+- Under the muscle (Sub-muscular) – completely under the pectoralis muscle:

 - This may give less interference with mammography examination of the breasts;